Workflow

 Workflow is a fairly generic term for all of the stages that a project or job must go through until it is completed.
-For many a prepress workflow is the software that is used to automate all or some of the processes in prepress.
+A prepress workflow, however, does not refer to processes, but it is used to refer to the software that is used to automate all or some of those processes in prepress.
+Prepress workflow solutions geared towards digital printing are often called a Digital Front End (DFE).

 Workflow systems for commercial printing